nusret35/turkish-financial-website-honeypot/README.md

 ('scott26', 'ben böyle işi ya!', '2024-01-07 18:56:45', '/single.html/Borsanın 10 yıllık ocak performansı');
 ```
 ## License
-`llm-attacks` is licensed under the terms of the MIT license.
+`turkish-financial-website-honeypot` is licensed under the terms of the MIT license.
 See LICENSE for more details.